 Tesla also plans to establish battery cell production at the factory and make it an “ecological paradise” open to the public.

-In addition, a Tesla Gigafactory Texas battery-related job opening was recently posted by the electric car maker on its Careers page.
+In addition, the electric car maker posted a Tesla Gigafactory Texas battery-related job opening on its Careers page.
 The job listing was shared by Automotive President Jerome Guillen via his official LinkedIn account.